Daniel-Abrecht/dpa-utils/README.md

 Sometimes, there are also functions suffixed with `_p`.
 Those are regular functions, which are wrapped using a macro which does not have the `_p` suffix.

+## LICENSE

+For the specifics, see the [COPYING](COPYING) file.

+The short version is, the library and everything is [MIT](LICENSE.MIT) licensed, including generated binaries, but the unicode data files in `external/unicode/` use the [UNICODE V3](LICENSE.UNICODE) license, and the files in `data/unicode/` are generated using the unicode data files, and use the same license as those files.